 Fire protection management system is a tool for business fire protection activity as part of its total management system, the aim of which is to ensure, secure etc. the survival of the company.
 In order that a system for fire protection work may be put into operation, the following elements can provide guidance as to what needs to be established and resolved.

+For more information see CFPA European Guideline No 1:2015 F.

 Fire hazards